amishalamichhane/amishalamichhane/README.md

 ## Hi there 👋 I am Amisha Lamichhane.

 ### About Me
 I am an enthusiastic beginner full-stack developer with a keen interest in data analysis.
-I specialize in front-end technologies such as HTML, CSS, JavaScript, and Laravel.
+I specialize in front-end technologies such as HTML, CSS, and JavaScript, while also utilizing Laravel for backend development.
 Currently, I'm enhancing my skills in database design and implementation, focusing on SQL.

 With a strong problem-solving mindset and a collaborative approach, I thrive in team environments.
 I am committed to continuous learning and stay updated on the latest technologies and industry trends.
 I’m excited to apply my developing skills to innovative projects, especially in data analysis.